 For me, this is where a lot of the confusion comes in: I find the Whole Grain Stamp immensely helpful but when it comes to product claims boasting "whole grain goodness" or "contains whole grains", things can get pretty confusing pretty quickly.
 I know my family members and many of our friends still struggle with how to select whole grain products they're excited about in the store.

-So I'm curious: What would help you to eat more whole grains in your day to day life?
+So I'm What would help you to eat more whole grains in your day to day life?

 (Images: Megan Gordon)